Biggest NFL injuries of Week 1

 Sunday

+Danny Woodhead, RB, Baltimore Ravens: Woodhead suffered a hamstring injury, and is doubtful to return, according to the team.

+Stephon Tuitt, DE, Pittsburgh Steelers: Tuitt sustained a left arm injury, and is questionable to return, per the team.

 Allen Robinson, WR, Jacksonville Jaguars: Jaguars receiver Allen Robinson left the game after suffering a left knee injury on the third play.
 Robinson caught a 17-yard pass from Blake Bortles on third-and-2 to convert the first down, but he was unable to walk to the sideline and was immediately attended to by Jaguars medical staff.
-Robinson eventually walked off the field and was taken to locker room to undergo further tests and is questionable to return.
+Robinson eventually walked off the field and was taken to locker room to undergo further tests and was subsequently ruled out.

 Thursday